-Face Frame, Partial Overlay: Blum BLUMOTION Long Arm – Soft Close
+- Face Frame, Partial Overlay: Blum BLUMOTION Long Arm – Soft Close

-Frameless: Blum BLUMOTION Long Arm – Soft Close
+- Frameless, Full Overlay: Blum BLUMOTION Long Arm – Soft Close

 Note: These are the two most common hinge styles.
-Please follow the steps under ‘How To Choose The Correct Hinge’ to make sure you are getting the correct style of hinge to fit your cabinets.
+Please follow the 3 steps under ‘Choose The Correct Hinge’ above to make sure you are getting the correct style of hinge to fit your cabinets.

-The soft close hinges functioned well, and proved to be a convenient upgrade compared to standard non-soft-close hinges.
-If you’re looking for a cheaper option, the compact Blum hinges are your best bet!
+The soft close hinges functioned well, and still proved to be a pretty convenient upgrade compared to our old standard non-soft-close hinges.
+So if you’re looking for a cheaper option, the compact Blum hinges are a great choice!

 The biggest downside associated with compact soft close hinges is slow recovery time.

 Recovery time: the time that a cabinet door has to be open before the soft close mechanism is ready to function.
-If a hinge is close before it is ‘recovered’, the soft close function will not work properly (or not work at all).
+If a hinge is closed before it is ‘recovered’, the soft close function will not work properly (or not work at all).

 To learn more about Blum, you can checkout their website for a full list of products and details.

-Some projects are best left to the professionals, but this is the perfect kitchen upgrade for any DIYer with basic hand tools, and a drill.
+Some projects are best left to the professionals, but this is the perfect kitchen upgrade for any DIYer with basic tools.

-Tools & Supplies
+Tools & Supplies Needed:

 Start by removing the cabinet door from the cabinet.
-Small wood screws are used to fasten the hinges to the cabinet.
+Small wood screws are used to fasten the old hinges to the cabinet.

 Step 2: Drill A 35mm Hole (1 3/8″)

-If your old cabinets already had hidden hinges (also called concealed hinges) then there should already be a 35mm hole for the new hinges.
+If your old cabinets had hidden hinges (also called concealed hinges) then there should already be a 35mm hole for the new hinges.

 Step 3: Install Hinge Into Cabinet Door

-Now that the old hinge has been removed, and the 35mm hole has been drilled to the proper depth, you’re ready to install the new soft close cabinet door hinges!
+Now that the old hinge has been removed, and the 35mm hole has been drilled to the proper depth, you’re ready to install the new soft close cabinet door hinges.
 This is a pretty easy step.

 Make sure the soft close hinge is squarely in place, and flush with the top of the cabinet door.
 Once it is aligned properly, you can fasten it into place.

 Step 4: Install Clip-On Mounting Plate

-The next step is to install a mounting place onto the cabinet.
+The next step is to install a mounting plate onto the cabinet.
 The picture above shows a mounting plate being installed to a face frame cabinet.
 The mounting plate is installed directly to the face frame.